 A fragrant cinnamon spice rub turns your leg medallions pretty Greek and pretty damn festive!
 Greek cuisine makes frequent savory uses of cinnamon in dishes like Pastitsio and Moussaka showcasing its versatility beyond just sweets and desserts.
-This exciting pairing of cinnamon and venison by Mark Cockcroft also including a delicious Farro Spinach Salad smothered in a charred lemon and oregano vinaigrette.
+This exciting pairing of cinnamon and venison by Mark Cockcroft also includes a delicious Farro Spinach Salad smothered in a charred lemon and oregano vinaigrette.
 Another wonderful dish for the Holiday table, mahalo Mark!

 - 2 lbs venison leg medallions (striploin also works well)